Yet another primer on the electronics industry

 A performance profile consists of a list of performance objectives.
 Each performance objective should define superior performance and clearly state what needs to get done on the job.
 Instead of focusing on what people need to have, it should focus on what people need to do.

 A job description telling us that you are looking for a “good communicator with proficient Python programming skills and a Master’s degree in Machine Learning” distracts from what we ultimately care about (on-the-job performance), might exclude good candidates and it often is an artifact of lazy thinking demonstrating that you do not yet clearly understand what a new hire will need to do to succeed in the role you are looking to fill.
-A good performance profile for this role will have performance objectives describing what this “good communicator” you are looking for will need his communication skills for and what outcomes they will need to produce with their Python and Machine Learning experience.
+A good performance profile for this role will have performance objectives describing what this “good communicator” you are looking for will need their communication skills for and what outcomes they will need to produce with their Python and Machine Learning experience.
 Two possible objectives could be:

 For more advice on writing good performance objectives, see the Appendix (Writing Performance Objectives).